Mike Evans Player Prop Bets for the NFL Playoffs | Tampa Bay vs. Los Angeles 1/23/2022

 Matchup vs. Los Angeles

-- In his four matchups against the Rams, Evans' 94 receiving yards average is 24.5 more than his over/under for Sunday's game (69.5).
+- Evans' 94 receiving yards per game in his four career matchups against the Rams are 23.5 more than his over/under for Sunday's game.

-- Evans, in four matchups, had a touchdown catch three times.
-But he did not have multiple TDs in any of those games.
+- Evans has caught a touchdown pass versus the Rams three times, but did not have multiple TDs in any of those games.

 - Note: Evans' stats vs. Rams date back to 2016.